scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ### 3. Transaction is committed by using the two-phase commit protocol

-After Order Service receives the update that the payment succeeded, Order Service tries to commit the transaction.
+After the Order Service receives the update that the payment succeeded, the Order Service tries to commit the transaction.

-To commit the transaction, Order Service starts with preparing the transaction.
-Order Service calls `prepare()` from its transaction object and calls the `prepare` gRPC endpoint of Customer Service.
+To commit the transaction, the Order Service starts with preparing the transaction.
+The Order Service calls `prepare()` from its transaction object and calls the `prepare` gRPC endpoint of the Customer Service.
 For reference, see [OrderService.java](order-service/src/main/java/sample/order/OrderService.java):

 ```java
 transaction.prepare();
 callPrepareEndpoint(transaction.getId());
 ```

-In this endpoint, Customer Service resumes the transaction and calls `prepare()` from its transaction object, as well.
+In this endpoint, the Customer Service resumes the transaction and calls `prepare()` from its transaction object, as well.
 For reference, see [CustomerService.java](customer-service/src/main/java/sample/customer/CustomerService.java):

 ```java
 // Resume the transaction.